reptar/reptar.github.io/docs/collections.md

       order: descending

     # There is also the concept of pagination built into Yarn.
-    # If you want to break up the files within this
-    # FileSystemCollection you can.
     pagination:

       # Decide what template to use when rendering a
       # pagination page.
       template: index

-      # Decide how many files should be included in each
+      # Decide how many Files should be included in each
       # pagination page.
       size: 6